plz/E-Series-Graphite-Grafana/README.md

    to the web proxy and collect data, and pushes it to graphite.
 You'll need a functioning web proxy as pre-requisite.

-This collection script has been executing on several Linux Systems with the following specs:
+The collection script has been running on several Linux Systems with the following specs:

 * CentOS release 6.7 (Final)